maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 ANSI BASIC *requires* the parameter to be empty.
 Very few dialects followed this rule, although DEC and the APF Imagination Machine are two known to do so.

 It is generally the case that any dialect that supports `RANDOMIZE` treats the *aexp* as a dummy.
+RetroBASIC is an exception, as it supports seeding in `RANDOMIZE` or `RND`.

 Apple's Integer BASIC produces only integer values, as these were the only types it could work with.
 The system always returns a value between 0 and *aexp*-1, which made it an analog of the more typical floating point versions that never returned the upper bound.
-To simulate rolling dice, for instance, one could use `LET ROLL=RND(6)+1`.
+To simulate rolling dice, for instance, one would use `LET ROLL=RND(6)+1`.

 Sinclair QL BASIC has a similar feature, but uses a more explicit syntax that allows a range to be specified, `RND(10 TO 50)`.